Web3-Pi/setup-guide/docs/GetStart/pair-devices.md

 Raspberry Pi 5 has a PCIe x1 connector on board so with a special adapter m.2 NVMe drive can be used.
 This option gives the maximum possible performance.
-For more information visit: [recommended storage](/Hardware/microSD/)
+For more information visit: [Recommended Hardware](/Hardware/recommendedHW/)

 With **Raspberry Pi 4** you have two options for storage: